Why Is My ComEd Bill So High?

 If you've opened your recent ComEd bill and felt a serious sense of sticker shock, you're definitely not the only one.
 People across Northern Illinois and the Chicago area have been hit with some of the highest rates in years, leading to the same frustrating question: "Why is my ComEd bill so high?"

 It isn't just a simple case of inflation.
-It's a combination of massive grid infrastructure projects, the explosion of energy-hungry AI data centers in our backyard, and a big shift in how the regional power grid calculates the cost of keeping the lights on.
+It's a combination of record-breaking capacity auction prices, the explosion of energy-hungry AI data centers in our backyard, a $243 million delivery rate increase, and a massive $15.3 billion grid plan on the horizon.
 Let's look at the actual data behind these spikes and what you can do to protect your wallet.

 The Numbers: A Historical Look at ComEd Supply Rates

 To understand where we are, we have to look at where we've been.
-ComEd's supply rates (the "Electricity Supply Charge" on your bill) have seen significant volatility over the last four years:
+ComEd's supply rates (the "Electricity Supply Charge" on your bill) have seen significant volatility over the last five years:

-Sources: Illinois Commerce Commission (ICC) and ComEd historical rate filings.
+Sources: Illinois Commerce Commission (ICC), ComEd historical rate filings, and Illinois Power Plug.

 1. The "Capacity Charge" Explosion

-The single biggest driver of the June 2025 price spike isn't the cost of the electricity itself, but the cost of keeping the lights on.
+The single biggest driver of elevated prices isn't the cost of the electricity itself, but the cost of keeping the lights on.
 This is known as the "capacity charge."

 Why the jump?
-As fossil-fuel plants retire faster than new renewable energy is being added, the "insurance" cost to ensure there is enough power for peak summer days has skyrocketed.
+As fossil-fuel plants retire faster than new energy is being added, and data centers drive up demand, the "insurance" cost to ensure there is enough power for peak summer days has skyrocketed.

 2. The Data Center Hub: Chicagoland's AI Boom